ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 {{% fig "1937-11-26-ithaca-journal" "500" /%}}
 {{% fig "1938-01-19-ithaca-journal" "500" /%}}

 That the birth year on Emily's grave is incorrect suggests Emily's final arrangements were made by one or more people in Brooktondale, likely someone from the Congregational Church, Jessie Brewer being the most likely candidate, although E. D. Shurter is another possibility.
-This would further imply that Emily no longer had contact with any Mills family descendants on Long Island, which would seem to be supported by the potential heirs sought out after her death as noted in the [Mills Home]({{% ref "features/mills-home-brooktondale" %}}) deeds.
+This further implies that Emily no longer had contact with any Mills family descendants on Long Island, which seems to be supported by the potential heirs sought out after her death as noted in the [Mills home]({{% ref "features/mills-home-brooktondale" %}}) deeds.

-Emily was the last in the line of Edward H. Mills, and it would seem that her family's story has become unknown to the Mills of subsequent generations.
+Emily was the last in the line of Edward H. Mills, and it seems that her family's story has become unknown to the Mills of subsequent generations.

 [Emily](https://www.findagrave.com/memorial/160363879/mary-emily-mills) is interred at Brookton (formerly Quick) Cemetery at the corner of Landon Road and Lounsbery Road in Brooktondale NY, 14817.